• Sign Up

 Share on FacebookShare on Twitter

 Former Henderson broadcaster, state senator and mayor Henry G. Lackey died Thursday morning, Feb.
-5, at the University of Kentucky Chandler Medical Center with his family by his side, according to an obituary shared by his daughter, Kate Lackey Broeckling.
+5, at the University of Kentucky Chandler Medical Center with his family by his side, according to an obituary shared by his daughter Kate Lackey Broeckling.
 He was 78.

 “Mayor Lackey was certainly a beloved figure in our community,” current Mayor Brad Staton said in a statement.
 “From broadcasting to aviation to service and leadership, he left his mark in a significant way.
 We will miss him, and I want to extend my heartfelt condolences to his many friends and family throughout our city.”

-“He was the voice of Henderson: On the radio, at City Hall, in the Kentucky Senate,” Henderson County Judge/Executive Brad Schneider declared in a statement.
+“He was the voice of Henderson: On the radio, at City Hall, in the Kentucky Senate,” Henderson County Judge-Executive Brad Schneider declared in a statement.

-Hecht came to Henderson in 1941 to launch WSON-AM; two of his brothers operated radio stations in Paducah and Hopkinsville, and all three brothers—like their father—became mayors of their respective cities, with Hecht Lackey serving as mayor of Henderson from 1953 through 1961 along with other roles in state government.
+Hecht came to Henderson in 1941 to launch WSON; two of his brothers operated radio stations in Paducah and Hopkinsville, and all three brothers—like their father—became mayors of their respective cities, with Hecht Lackey serving as mayor of Henderson from 1953 through 1961 along with other roles in state government.

-Henry Lackey began working for the stations in the mid-1950s at about age of 9, delivering bills.
+Henry Lackey began working for the station in the mid-1950s at about age of 9, delivering bills.
 “A stamp was three cents and they paid me two cents,” saving a penny for each bill, he recalled in 1976.
 By age 12, the younger Lackey had his own radio program.

 A 1965 graduate of Henderson High School, Lackey earned his bachelor’s degree in telecommunications from the University of Kentucky and his master’s in broadcast management from Michigan State University.
-Henry Lackey worked briefly in television in Lexington, Dayton, and Louisville before returning to Henderson in late 1971 to manage his father’s radio stations here.
+Henry Lackey worked briefly in television in Lexington, Dayton and Louisville before returning to Henderson in late 1971 to manage his father’s radio stations here.

 He arranged for the sale of the two stations in 1984, but broadcast regulators determined that WSON had too much overlap with another AM station owned by the buyer.